 With a reinvigorated Council, Charlie is looking forward to working with the Councillors and the community for the benefit of the whole shire.
 He believes that with a common sense approach, these goals can be achieved and we can continue to make the Gannawarra a fantastic place for all.

 Ross Stanton was born in Cohuna and spent most of his life living and working in the Gannawarra.
 Ross has recently retired after 31 years with Goulburn-Murray Water (GMW).

-Ross classifies himself as a volunteer, always willing to step in when help is needed, he currently sits on the Central Rivers Football/Netball Board as Deputy Chair and is a life member of the Murrabit Football Club, having served as president of the Football Club and also the Netball Club in the past.
+Ross classifies himself as a volunteer, always willing to step in when help is needed.
+A life member of the Murrabit Football Club and past president of the Murrabit Football Club and Murrabit Netball Club, Ross has also served at league level, having been Deputy Chair of the Central Rivers Football/Netball League Board.
 Ross likes to relax with a game of golf and fishing, neither successfully!

 Ross believes Gannawarra is a great place to raise a family and enjoy all the assets this area has available.
 He sees a role in Council to focus on the strategic side of local government and look for ways to enhance the opportunities for our youth and maintain our link to agriculture, renewable energy and environmental based tourism.

 Towns/districts: Kerang, Macorna, Tragowel